 Leverage your requirements

-When negotiating SaaS contracts, the golden rule is “stick to your requirements.”
+When negotiating SaaS contracts, the golden rule is to “stick to your requirements.”
 Clearly define what you need and your budget, and bring the vendors on the same page, not the other way around.

 SaaS vendors will follow a playbook, asking you to purchase more licenses to get discounts.
 This is where most procurement teams fail.
 They go overboard and purchase surplus licenses for a discounted price.